SHE Hacks Africa Bootcamp

 STEM Fellows Training Program

-The Training of the University outreach fellows will provide them with the exposure and tools to become future leaders and role models.
+The training of University outreach fellows will provide them with the exposure and tools to become future leaders and role models.
 As content creators for their STEM (Science, Technology, Engineering and Math) subjects, the fellows will develop an appreciation for the challenges of Public education and an vocation in promoting STEM education for African youth especially girls.
-STEM cell fellows will benefit from communication and pedagogy skills while explaining where to buy quality modafinil their research for real life applications, resulting in advanced learning for both fellows and secondary school learning students.
+STEM chapter fellows will benefit from communication and pedagogy skills while explaining where to buy quality modafinil their research for real life applications, resulting in advanced learning for both fellows and secondary school learning students.

 Fellows are provided with the exposure, STEM & Computer training, curriculum and teaching materials to help develop avocation of contributing to K-12 STEM and CS Education.